This post may contain affiliate links. Read our disclosure here.

 Self Employed people are living the dream, but it’s an exhausting one.
 If you take vacation leave, sick leave or just a weekend off you immediately feel guilty because you can’t make money when you aren’t working.
 Honestly though, you can’t work 80 hours a week and expect your family to be cool with that.
 You need to set your own hours just like employees would.
 When those hours are up, you are done.
 No checking email on your phone, or opening the computer.

 This will do two things, first your family knows that when you are “off” you are truly theirs.
 Second, it makes you more productive during your work hours.
-You know your time is limited so it helps you stay off facebook, and other time suckers.
+You know your time is limited so it helps you stay off facebook, and other time wasters.

 Find Efficient Solutions to Common Issues